 We receive the Holy Spirit through faith in the Lord Jesus Christ.
-When we believe that he died for our sins and that he was raised from the death, at that moment we are born again.
+When we believe that He died for our sins and that He was raised from the dead, at that moment we are born again.
 At that same moment we receive the Holy Spirit.
-A Christian who has not received the Holy Spirit does not exist.
+A Christian who has not received the Holy Spirit, does not exist.
 There are three verses in the Bible that clearly show that to us:

 - “Anyone who does not have the Spirit of Christ does not belong to him” – Romans 8:9

 - “For in one Spirit we were all baptized into one body” – 1 Corinthians 12:13